opensourceways/uvp/docs/config-vuln-source.md

 ## Source-specific Configurations

 The source-specific configurations are stored as a json in `config` column of table `vuln_source_config`.
-Tokens and/or API endpoints for commercial or private databases can be configured here.
+Tokens and/or API servers/endpoints for commercial or private databases can be configured here.

 **NOTE:**
 Multiple OSS Index API tokens can be configured by concatenating them with comma, e.g., `TOKEN_1,TOKEN_2,TOKEN_3`.